RavDas/Demo-two-tier-app-on-VPC--AWS/README.md

 <img src="https://github.com/RavDas/Demo-two-tier-app-on-VPC--AWS/assets/86109995/b1f9b95c-9bdd-478d-adc2-a191128fbdab" alt="27" width="600"/>

-### Install the application on Private subnet EC2 instance
+### Install the application on Private subnet EC2 instance via a Bastion Host

 As you observe there is no public IP address for two private instances.
 To access those instances we need to create bastion -host EC2 instances.